 Whether you participate in residential drug rehab or an intensive outpatient treatment program in Colorado, both forms of addiction treatment begin with the same first step: detoxification from alcohol or drugs.

 Detox is a necessary step whether you are recovering from drugs or alcohol, participating in an inpatient or outpatient program, or have been addicted for years or just a few months.
-If you are looking for a proven, local detox program near Denver, Colorado look no further than Valiant Living.

 In simple terms, drug and alcohol detoxification involves ridding your body of the substance that you have been using and abusing.
 This process is usually associated with drug withdrawal symptoms – a sign that your body has become physically dependent on drugs or alcohol.
 Specific withdrawal symptoms for drugs and alcohol are outlined below, but they can include everything from nausea and irritability to hallucinations and seizures.